 #20: Blonde Highlighted Hair with Lowlights

 Consider blonde highlighted hair with lowlights for a fresh look.
 Keep the shade of the lowlight only one or two levels darker than your blonde to keep the blonde looking natural and multi-dimensional.
-Tone everything with a lovely semi-permanent gloss to add shine and to preserve color.
+Tone everything with a lovely semi-permanent gloss to add shine and preserve color.

 #21: Ash Blonde Hair with Lowlights